FAQ for School Year 2020-2021

 No, it is up to each school’s administrator if they will accept a student out of zone.
 School choice does not apply to the VPK program, only grades K-12.

 4. Where can I obtain a Lake County Schools VPK Application?

 5. How do I get a certificate?

 The Certificates of Eligibility are issued on-line through the Office of Early Learning.
+They are currently available for both the 2020-2021 school year (this includes Summer 2021) as well as the 2021-2022 school year.
+Please make sure you select the correct program year when applying for your student's certificate.
 Should you need assistance or do not have access to a computer and scanner, please go to the Early Learning Coalition of Lake County’s office at 1300 Citizens Blvd., Leesburg (352-435-0566), Monday - Thursday (8:00a.m. – 5:00p.m.).
 If you do not need assistance, please visit the Florida Office of Early Learning’s on-line registration system.

 You must have a valid email address (Yahoo and Gmail offer free email accounts).
 Additionally, you must take your child’s original birth certificate (or a certified copy) and proof of residency for the certificate to be issued.
 It is also required that the parent or guardian be present.
 You may not send someone else as a representative.

 6. What do I do with the certificate?

 The Certificate of Eligibility must be emailed to firstname.lastname@example.org.
 Please include in your email where your child will attend VPK.
 We will not be accepting the Certificates of Eligibility until after you have been notified of placement.*

 All certificates (this includes First and Second Semesters) must be obtained and turned in to the school site by a soon to be determined date* in order to maintain their place on the class list.
 Students on the class list without certificates by the deadline may lose their slot and will be replaced by a student from the waiting list.

 7. Is there a cost for VPK?